-"As the Chair of the Committee on Children, Families and Persons with Disabilities, my mission is to make sure that every single individual - adult and child - in the Commonwealth of Massachusetts has equal rights and access to opportunities.
+"As State Representative of the 11th Middlesex District, my mission is to make sure that every single individual - adult and child - in the Commonwealth of Massachusetts has equal rights and access to opportunities.
 Every move I make considers the psychological and physical health of Massachusetts residents as well as the economic impact on their livelihood. "

 "My hope is that the Commonwealth will continually foster opportunity, progress and love for humanity with every law passed.
 We are already leaders for progressive policies nationally, but I know that is not enough.
 I fight for a vision for the Commonwealth that leaves not one person in need."

 State Representative Kay Khan has represented Newton in the Massachusetts House of Representatives since 1995.
 She currently serves the 11th Middlesex district, which consists of Ward 1: Precincts 2, 3, Wards 2, 3, 4, and Ward 7: Precinct 2.
 Representative Khan has championed many projects to completion, including the implementation of the Auburndale and Waban sound barriers, the construction of the Lower Falls Pedestrian Bridge and the renovation of the Lower Falls Community Center.
 Currently, the Representative is working with a coalition of stakeholders to make all three Newton Commuter Rail Stations accessible and has already secured over $20 million in funding for the project through the Capital Improvement Plan.